Ronora Lodge and Retreat Center - Watervliet, MI

 Accommodations:

-For most workshops, we are in the Ranch Lodge, click to view.
-The accommodations are comfortable, bunk style, with showers in each room.
+For some workshops, we are in the Ranch Lodge The accommodations are comfortable, bunk style, with showers in each room.
 Each room opens to the outdoors.
-The building is heated we could acquire air conditioning but they will charge a fee.
-They report that this generally isn't needed because of cooling effects from Lake Michigan.
 The main room has a kitchen with fridge and stove.
 For handicap access there is a small step to the deck that leads into the room.
 This may make it difficult for wheel chair access, but I believe someone with a cane would feel comfortable.
 You can park in front of this building.

-Back | Description | Directions | Hotels
+Home | Description | Directions | Accommodations

 -